By Mary Paez, Knowledge Manager, and Sahar Padesh, Support Operations Manager at Veeva

 - Archive the article – put article into Draft status, and classified into Archive section

 Eventually, most of our Agents will get promoted to KCS III and be able to publish their own content.
-At that time, we will rely on Knowledge Capture Feedback to maintain the article relevancy, accuracy, and technical content.
+At that time, we will rely on flagging to maintain the article relevancy, accuracy, and technical content.

 What are the metrics (such as time-to-publish) that we track?